kbot/imoji-ios-sdk/README.md

 ###Authentication

-Initiate the client id and secret for ImojiSDK.
+Initiate the client id and api token for ImojiSDK.
 You can add this to the application:didFinishLaunchingWithOptions: method of AppDelegate

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
     // setup imoji sdk
-    [[ImojiSDK sharedInstance] setClientId:@"client-id"
+    [[ImojiSDK sharedInstance] setClientId:[[NSUUID alloc] initWithUUIDString:@"client-id"]
-                              clientSecret:@"client-secret"];
+                                  apiToken:@"api-token"];

     return YES;
 }